-We believe that our investment strategy and conservative management approach will continue to provide value.
+We believe that our investment strategy and conservative management approach will continue to provide value over the longterm horizon of the Plan.
 Our goal, as always, is to provide safety of principal and deliver a reasonable return within our investment policy guidelines and risk tolerances for our subscribers and beneficiaries.